-To schedule an interview with Rolf Potts, or for a media kit, please contact Jynne Martin at email@example.com.
+To schedule an interview with Rolf Potts, or for a media kit, send an email to firstname.lastname@example.org.

 Vagabonding (i.e., personal, long-term travel) is an intriguing and timely topic that can be covered from a variety of angles.
 And, in addition to Vagabonding Rolf Potts has written about independent and budget travel for the likes of National Geographic Adventure, Salon.com, and Conde Nast Traveler.
 Rolf informs his perspective from nine years spent living and traveling around the world and many of his views go against the conventional wisdom of the travel industry.